How much does it cost to pleat fabric? Do you have a price list?

 I’m just a student.
 Can you pleat my fabric?

 Absolutely.
-Even if sewing is just your hobby, we would be happy to accomodate you.
+Even if sewing is just your hobby, we would be happy to accommodate you.
 We even give students a discount with a valid ID.

 I love my pleated skirt…can you duplicate my sample for me?